 An SOW can be used as a point of negotiation in the buying phase.
 You can often adjust the SOW rather than the fee to fit a client budget.
 You can see some examples of this in our SOW guide.

-What should I include in a Scope of Work?
+What to include in a Scope of Work

 A Scope of Work contains many components and should be carefully constructed and using a Scope of Work template can help ensure that all required components are included.